Originally published by Asian Seed Magazine. Written by Adam Hunt, EiB Communications lead.

 Supported by a range of global donors, including the Crops to End Hunger funder consortium, EiB works through interlinked modules focused on improving programs’ Product Design, Breeding Scheme Optimization, Genotyping, Phenotyping and Operations, and Bioinformatics and Data.
 These holistic partnerships include provision of expert guidance, resources, shared service platforms, and cutting-edge technologies.

 In addition to Africa and Latin America, the Platform also partners across South and Southeast Asia.
-For example, EiB supports the Manila-based International Rice Research Institute (IRRI) to optimize their breeding pipelines, drive out inefficiencies and ensure pipelines meet market and farmer needs.
+For example, EiB supports the Manila-based International Rice Research Institute (IRRI) to further optimize their breeding pipelines, drive out inefficiencies, and ensure pipelines meet market and farmer needs.
 To reach these goals, IRRI deploys product profile development, Continuous Improvement methodologies, genotyping services, accurate operations costing tools, and other centralized strategies.
+Many IRRI initiatives from the past decades, such as centralization of its services, serve as examples for other Centers and programs.

 EiB host institute, the International Maize and Wheat Improvement Center (CIMMYT) has breeding pipelines serving countries across Asia, and are adopting similar improvements.
 This includes a new hub serving South Asia -- a double haploid facility for maize breeding, near Bangalore, India.